spectraphilic/wasp_sketches/docs/sensors.md

 \* The specification does not say the air temperature resolution and range.
 But from the data we we can see in the log files: the resolution is 0.1 ºC

+## WS100-UMB

+We don't use this one, not yet at least.
+Support for it may be dropped from the mote, at least temporarily, to save program memory.

+So for know we don't touch it.
+Still sending floats to the server.

+TODO

+# I2C

+- ACC (x, y, z) and VL5L1X (distance)
+  Their libraries already return integers.

+- AS7263, AS7265, BM280, MLX90614 and TMP102 sensors
+  The libraries return floats.
+Internally they transform integers to float doing some conversions.
+We would need to modify the libraries and do the conversions when parsing the frame (in the server or Pi).
+This is much more work.

+# GPS

+Latitude, longitude, altitude and accuracy are floats.

+# Other sensors and data

+- Battery level, DS18B20, MB73XX, RSSI
+  Their libraries already return integers.

+- Battery volts
+  This one is float, but it's only used for lead-acid batteries, and we won't use it again in future deployments.